lucia2007/tennis_buddies/README.md

 [Back to top](#contents)
 ## Typography

-Originally I wanted to change the provided font-type, but in the end I was quite happy with the original one and so I did not make any alternations.
+Originally I wanted to change the provided font-type, but in the end after playing around with different fonts, I was quite happy with the original bootstrap one and so I did not make any alternations.

 [Back to top](#contents)

 ## Color Scheme

-As regards the color scheme, I normally would use a color scheme/wheel, but here I used only one main yellow/green color for the body and only altered the color of the messages to match it.
+As regards the color scheme, I normally would use a color scheme/wheel, but here I used only one main yellow/green color for the body and only altered the color of the pop up messages to match it.
 I chose colors which are associated with tennis.
 I kept the header and footer white to give the site a clean look.

 [Back to top](#contents)